Amr-MKamal/Arduino_Ultrasonic_Anemometer/README.md

 ```
 -Install FarmOS Locally on Docker
 [FarmOS](https://github.com/farmOS)
-> is a web-based application for farm management, planning, and record keeping.
-It is developed by a community of farmers, developers, researchers, and organizations with the aim of providing a standard platform for agricultural data collection and management > <
+> FarmOS is a web-based application for farm management, planning, and record keeping.
+It is developed by a community of farmers, developers, researchers, and organizations with the aim of providing a standard platform for agricultural data collection and management >

  We use FarmOS for quickly interfacing with sensors and analyzing their big data
 ```
 git clone https://github.com/farmOS/farmOS.git